Metal Search

 Machining Difficulty

-Parts deformation is a great concern when machining light alloys.
-It is imperative to maintain a distortion-free workholding that gives rigidity to fragile and delicate materials.
+Parts deformation is a significant concern when machining lightweight metals.
+It is imperative to maintain a distortion-free work holding that gives rigidity to fragile and delicate materials.
 Metals like titanium require a lower cutting resistance through pulse cutting technology to avoid distortion due to high thermal loads.

 High Material Cost